 Marc has represented clients in a variety of areas, including state and city agencies, energy, aviation, real estate and entertainment.
 He has been involved in out-of-court acquisitions, and the purchase and sale of assets in chapter proceedings, including those resulting from plans of reorganization.

-Since 2006, Marc has been recognized as a Leading Individual in Chambers USA: America’s Leading Lawyers for Business.
-In 2013, Chambers USA recognizes him as a leading practitioner in Bankruptcy & Restructuring and says, “ Impressed sources note that [Marc] ‘ is honest, creative, responsive, and always looks for ways to resolve things amicably.’”
+In 2014, Marc was chosen by California Lawyer magazine as a recipient of its prestigious California Lawyer Attorneys of the Year (CLAY) Award, for his representation of the State Controller’s Office in recovering billions of dollars in unpaid life insurance and annuity proceeds from insurance companies.
+In 2013, Chambers USA recognized him as a leading practitioner in Bankruptcy & Restructuring and says, “ Impressed sources note that [Marc] ‘is honest, creative, responsive, and always looks for ways to resolve things amicably.’”
+Marc has been recognized as a Leading Individual in Chambers USA: America’s Leading Lawyers for Business since 2006.
+He has been ranked for the past 20 years in Best Lawyers in America for Bankruptcy and Creditor Debtor Rights, and Insolvency and Reorganization.
 Additionally, Marc was named the 2006 Bankruptcy Lawyer of the Year by the Century City Bar Association.
-He has been ranked for the past 20 years in Best Lawyers in America for Bankruptcy and Creditor Debtor Rights, and Insolvency and Reorganization.

 He is a two term member of the Cornell University Council, is a Fellow in the American College of Bankruptcy, and a two term lawyer representative for the Ninth Circuit Judicial Conference.
 He has served as chair of the Executive Committee of the Commercial Law and Bankruptcy Section of the Los Angeles County Bar Association, and has served two terms as a member of the Insolvency Committee of the State Bar of California.